 - Master’s.
-The Master of Science in Nursing (MSN) is commonly a two year program after attaining the BSN.
+The Master of Science in Nursing (MSN) is generally a two year program after attaining the BSN.
 The MSN program provides specialization training, for instance to become a nurse practitioner or focus on administration, management or teaching.

-Registered Nurse Job Duties
+Registered Nurse Job Responsibilities

 - Administering medications